Guidelines for the Management of Genital Herpes in New Zealand

 Symptoms may appear 2-20 days following exposure to infection with the virus.
 However, initial symptoms of genital herpes may not be recognised or may not occur until months to years later.
 Symptom severity differs markedly with severe cases having lesions lasting up to 3 weeks.

 Women are more severely affected than men.
-Immunosuppressed people may develop very extensive disease.
+Immunosuppressed people may develop a very extensive disease.

 Complications of primary genital herpes